Alfred, Lord Tennyson: Third publication

-On 14 May 1842, while living modestly in London, Tennyson published the two volume Poems, of which the first included works already published and the second was made up almost entirely of new poems.
+On 14 May 1842, while living modestly in London, Tennyson published the two-volume Poems, of which the first included works already published and the second was made up almost entirely of new poems.
 They met with immediate success; poems from this collection, such as "Locksley Hall", "Break, Break, Break", and "Ulysses", and a new version of "The Lady of Shalott", have met enduring fame.
 "The Princess: A Medley", a satire on women's education that came out in 1847, was also popular for its lyrics.
 W. S. Gilbert later adapted and parodied the piece twice: in The Princess (1870) and in Princess Ida (1884).

-It was in 1850 that Tennyson reached the pinnacle of his career, finally publishing his masterpiece, "In Memoriam A.H.H.", dedicated to Hallam.
-Later the same year, he was appointed Poet Laureate, succeeding William Wordsworth.
+It was in 1850 that Tennyson reached the pinnacle of his career, finally publishing his masterpiece, In Memoriam A.H.H., dedicated to Hallam.
+Later the same year, he was appointed Poet Laureate of the United Kingdom, succeeding William Wordsworth.
 In the same year (on 13 June), Tennyson married Emily Sellwood, whom he had known since childhood, in the village of Shiplake.
 They had two sons, Hallam Tennyson (b.
 11 August 1852)—named after his friend—and Lionel (b.
 16 March 1854).

 Tennyson rented Farringford House on the Isle of Wight in 1853, eventually buying it in 1856.
 He eventually found that there were too many starstruck tourists who pestered him in Farringford, so he moved to Aldworth, in West Sussex in 1869.
-However, he retained Farringford, and regularly returned there to spend the winters.
+However, he retained Farringford and regularly returned there to spend the winters.